-A few weeks ago I mentioned that I won the Tallahassee Open in 1995.
-It was a difficult off-season and I was not able to prepare properly.
+In 1995 I won the Tallahassee Open.
+It was a NIKE event, and it was televised.
+It had been a difficult off-season, as I had several foot surgeries, and I was not able to prepare properly.
 I was not playing bad golf.
 I was making the cuts every week, but I was not having high finishes.
 With a large family, I needed lots of good finishes to make ends meet.
 As the first few months went by, I saw our savings dwindle until we got down to our last \$300.00.
 The Lord was showing me during that time that I was trusting in my own supply, rather than in Him.
 Like the Israelites, I have had to learn some of the same lessons more than once.
 I knew that God was my source and my provision, but somehow I got my eyes fixed on the uncertainty of riches.
 He used Matthew 6:24-25 to reveal to me that my anxiety over our finances was the fruit of not trusting in Him for my provision.
 If we are worrying about our finances, we are serving the wrong master.
 I had to repent and place my faith in God for my finances.
 I had to adjust my focus.
 I called Larry Malament, our Pastor, and told him that I had learned what the Lord wanted me to learn, and that I was going to win that week.
 I had never won on the Nike Tour, but I was confident that God was going to provide.